-Practically, the scope includes low voltage cables on the customer side of the electricity meter (utility cables are out of the scope) inside the above mentioned buildings.
-These cables can be single core or multicore, shielded.... depending on the application and on the European and National wiring regulations.
+Practically, the scope includes low voltage cables on the customer side of the electricity meter (utility cables are out of the scope).
+These cables can be single core or multicore, insulated or non-insulated depending on the application and on the European and National wiring regulations.

-Explanation of the terms used in the scope:
+Terms used in the above scope definition:

-- "Low voltage": voltage with a maximum of 1000Vac (IEV 601-01-26).
-In Europe the standard nominal voltage for public Low Voltage is Un=230Vac r.m.s with a maximum variation of + 10% (see EN 50160).
-For four wire LV distributions systems the voltage between phase and neutral is 230Vac r.m.s and 400Vac r.m.s between 2 phases. - "Fixed wiring": refer to the method of installation of the (single core) cable in the building e.g. enclosed in conduit, installed on a cable tray, cable trunking, cable ladder.... (see IEC 60364-5-52, Table A.52.3) - "Insulated cables": assembly consisting of: - one or more cores, - their individual covering(s) (if any), - assembly protection (if any), - protective covering(s) (if any). - Note Additional un-insulated conductor(s) may be included in the cable - "Single core cables": cable having only one core - Note The French term "câble unipolaire" is more specifically used to designate the cable constituting one of the phases of a multiphase system.
+• "Low voltage": voltage with a maximum of 1000Vac (IEV 601-01-26).
+In Europe the standard nominal voltage for public Low Voltage is Un= 230Vac rms with a maximum variation of $\pm$ 10% (see EN 50160).
+For four wire LV distributions systems the voltage between phase and neutral is 230Vac rms and 400Vac rms between 2 phases.

+- "Fixed wiring": refer to the method of installation of the (single core) cable in the building e.g enclosed in conduit, installed on a cable tray, cable trunking, cable ladder.... (see IEC 60364-5-52, Table A.52.3)

+- "Insulated cables": assembly consisting of:

+- o one or more cores,

+- their individual covering(s) (if any),

+- o assembly protection (if any),

+- o protective covering(s) (if any).

+Note - Additional un-insulated conductor(s) may be included in the cable

+- "Single core cables": cable having only one core - Note The French term "câble unipolaire" is more specifically used to designate the cable constituting one of the phases of a multiphase system.

-Remark: Further in this study the word "power cables" will be used as a general term for single core or multi-core power cables, unless otherwise stated.
+Remark: Further in this study the word "cables" will be used as a general term for insulated cables and single core or multi-core cables, unless otherwise stated.